What The Four Noble Truths Remind Us About Suffering, Trauma, Adversity, and Healing | Securing Liberation Through The Eightfold Path

-I first learned about the Four Noble Truths in my sophomore (it had to be my second and not first) year of High School.
-I know this as a fact because I distinctly remember being yelled at my a fellow classmate when I raised my hand to recite the first truth.
+I first learned about the Four Noble Truths in my freshman or sophomore year of High School.
+I know this as a fact because I distinctly remember being yelled at by a fellow classmate when I raised my hand to recite the first truth.

 I assume now, reflecting back at his response, that maybe the knowledge of this great understanding was a bit too much for his teenage mind to grasp, since he had just barely started his life’s journey and may have had some hope that things would only get better and better from where he stood, or, maybe, he was simply in denial like most people tend to be.